aschleich/GeoGEDI/README.md

 When the order is complete, you may download a list of URLs using the [EarthData dashboard](https://search.earthdata.nasa.gov/downloads).
 You'll need to setup a `.netrc` file following this [tutorial](https://harmony.earthdata.nasa.gov/docs#getting-started).

 The best way to download the products located in the Harmony endpoint is with curl.
 It is a fast server so you can do several downloads in parallel.
+Avoid using parallel while writing directly to a network storage, simply download to a fast storage and move it later.

 H5 files are uncompressed so it is advised to do it on-the-fly before writing to disk (~ 15x less disk space required).

 Use the following bash command to download and compress files, using curl and GNU parallel :

 ```bash